-- 5.1 There are a number of potential sources of financing for the capital programme.
-These can be described as follows: - 5.1.1 Grant Funding often specifically for capital purposes and also often from central government, but they may come from, or through, other agencies. - 5.1.2 Capital Receipts receipts arising from the disposal of existing assets are constrained to only be useable for the purposes of funding new assets.
+5.1 There are a number of potential sources of financing for the capital programme.
+These can be described as follows:

+Grant Funding - often specifically for capital purposes and also often from central government, but they may come from, or through, other agencies.
+Non-Ringfenced capital grants will be treated as corporate resource and used across the capital programme flexibily.
+Ringfenced grants will be used for the purposes for which they are issued.

+Capital Receipts - receipts arising from the disposal of existing assets are constrained to only be useable for the purposes of funding new assets.
 Such funds when generated are held in a Capital Receipts Reserve until such time as used.
 The use of surplus land to deliver additional council priorities such as affordable housing, key worker housing, supported living etc can have an impact on the residual capital receipt value to the Council.
-These impacts will be reflected in the financial implications of reports and there is close monitoring of the delivery of capital receipts to ensure they are in line with the capital programme funding assumptions. - 5.1.3 Developer Contributions S106 agreements and/or the Community Infrastructure Levy (CIL) effectively impose a tax on new development in order to fund infrastructure required as a consequence of the development.
+These impacts will be reflected in the financial implications of reports and there is close monitoring of the delivery of capital receipts to ensure they are in line with the capital programme funding assumptions.
+Capital Receipts will be treated as a corporate resource and used across the capital programme flexibly.

+Developer Contributions - S106 agreements and/or the Community Infrastructure Levy (CIL) effectively impose a tax on new development in order to fund infrastructure required as a consequence of the development.
 S106 agreements tend to relate to specific capital investment projects, but where it is more generic, the Council will use this funding to meet its capital investment priorities where these satisfy the conditions of the s106 agreement.
-CIL funding is more flexible in its use and the element that is retained by the Council (15% or 25% is given to the parish/town council depending upon whether they have a neighbourhood plan) will be used to fund the Council's capital investment priorities in the Capital Programme that are able to be funded by CIL.
+CIL funding is more flexible in its use and the element that is retained by the Council (15% or 25% is given to the parish/town council depending upon whether they have a neighbourhood plan).
+Under CIL Regulations, the Council as Charging Authority must spend its retained CIL on "the provision, improvement, replacement, operation or maintenance of infrastructure to support the development of its area", and the Planning Act 2008 states that 'infrastructure' includes roads and other transport facilities, flood defences, schools and other educational facilities, medical facilities, sporting and recreational facilities and open spaces.
+CIL will therefore be used to fund capital investment which meets these criteria.

-- 5.1.4 Partner Contributions some projects may be jointly funded between the Council and other agencies, such as schools, other councils, or the Buckinghamshire Local Enterprise Partnership (BLEP).
-Under current arrangements the Council is the accountable body for the BLEP and thus capital expenditure on behalf of the BLEP is included in the Council's Capital Programme and funded by resources available to the BLEP. - 5.1.5 Prudential Borrowing the Council is able to borrow in order to fund its capital expenditure provided that the revenue financing costs of such borrowing are affordable and sustainable.
-Prudential borrowing will be considered as a source of capital funding in accordance with the Government's guidelines and with regard to the CIPFA Prudential Code for Capital Finance in Local Authorities. - 5.1.6 Revenue Contributions to Capital the Council is able to use its revenue resources to fund its capital expenditure, but obviously this then reduces the funding available for recurrent expenditure. - 5.1.7 Use of Earmarked Reserves essentially this is just a mechanism for deferring the application of one of the sources listed above, e.g. revenue contributions, or capital receipts.
-A typical example is the use of a Repairs and Renewals Fund. - 5.1.8 Leasing essentially this is a specialised form of borrowing linked directly to the rental of an asset. - 5.2 The choice of funding for the capital programme and projects within it will depend upon the overall availability of resources and any constraints applicable to particular sources. - Wherever possible external resources such as partner contributions, or grants will be the first preference for funding projects.
-It is likely that developer or partner contributions will only be available for specific projects.
-It is also possible that some grant funding is ring-fenced for specific purposes, although this tends not to be the case in recent times. - Prudential borrowing will be the second choice of funding but will only be used where there is a strong business case offering an appropriate rate of return.
-The use of the £100m Prudential Borrowing allocation approved by Council as part of the MTFP Capital Programme, will only be released following approval of a business case by Cabinet. - Finally, the Council's own resources (capital receipts and revenue contributions) will be used where available and affordable.
+Partner Contributions - some projects may be jointly funded between the Council and other agencies, such as schools, other councils or other public bodies.

+Prudential Borrowing - the Council is able to borrow in order to fund its capital expenditure provided that the revenue financing costs of such borrowing are affordable and sustainable.
+Prudential borrowing will be considered as a source of capital funding in accordance with the Government's guidelines and with regard to the CIPFA Prudential Code for Capital Finance in Local Authorities.

+Revenue Contributions to Capital - the Council is able to use its revenue resources to fund its capital expenditure, but obviously this then reduces the funding available for recurrent expenditure.

+Use of Earmarked Reserves - essentially this is just a mechanism for deferring the application of one of the sources listed above, e.g. revenue contributions, or capital receipts.
+A typical example is the use of a Repairs and Renewals Fund.

+Leasing - essentially this is a specialised form of borrowing linked directly to the rental of an asset.